zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/tutorial.md

 # Tutorial

+`tfhe::integer` is dedicated to unsigned integers smaller than 256 bits.
 The steps to homomorphically evaluate an integer circuit are described here.

 ## Key Types